 Networking is a huge part of events, and can be a really useful way for your delegates to make valuable connections and for your sponsors to generate great leads.
 The challenge is to provide great networking opportunities across both the virtual and in-person elements of a hybrid event.
 Read our guide to facilitating hybrid event networking to explore this topic in more detail.

 Sponsorship is a great way to monetise your hybrid events whilst simultaneously offering the opportunity for your delegates and sponsors to make valuable connections.
 We’re all familiar with how sponsorship works at a live event, and increasingly at virtual events, but how do we translate that into a hybrid environment?
 Read our top tips for more guidance.

 When it comes to hybrid event entertainment, the options are endless!
 You could opt for an activity in small groups such as a virtual scavenger hunt with a mixture of physical and virtual attendees working together, you could stream live performances from the venue, or you could even separate out activities for the two audience types.
 Whatever entertainment style you want to go for, ensure you’ve thought through how you’ll include each type of attendee, especially if you opt for one style of entertainment for both virtual and physical attendees.

-For some virtual entertainment ideas, be sure to check out the Virtual Experiences Marketplace for our top suppliers.
+For some virtual entertainment ideas, be sure to check out our favourite virtual experience suppliers.